dropwizard/dropwizard/docs/source/manual/core.rst

         }
     }

-You can then add this health check to your service's environment:
+You can then add this health check to your application's environment:

 .. code-block:: java